Flooring Calculator: The No-Faff Take-Off That Stops You Running Short Mid-Job

 Tips to Reduce Waste and Save Money

-• For irregular rooms, break the space into rectangles, calculate each, then add together.
+- For irregular rooms, break the space into rectangles, calculate each section separately, then add them together.

-• Always keep a spare pack for future repairs.
+- Always keep a spare pack for future repairs.
+It's the spare teabags you keep so you're never caught short.

 Costing Your Flooring Project

-• Add installation costs if you’re hiring a professional.
+- Add installation costs if you're bringing in a professional.

-• Factor in underlay, trims, and accessories if needed.
+- Factor in underlay, trims, and accessories — they add up quicker than you'd think.

 For a quick and accurate estimate, try our Flooring Calculator.